magento/devdocs/guides/v2.2/cloud/project/project-upgrade.md

 * [Magento 2.2.x technology stack requirements](http://devdocs.magento.com/guides/v2.2/install-gde/system-requirements-tech.html#php)

 ### Configuration Management and upgrading {#config}
-If you are upgrading from 2.1.4 or later to 2.2.X and use Configuration Management, you may want to create and add a new config.php file to your Git branch.
+If you are upgrading from 2.1.4 or later to 2.2.X and use Configuration Management, you need to migrate `config.local.php` to a temporary `config.php` file to your Git branch.
+When you upgrade without having this file prepared, you will encounter an error with a list of steps to complete prior to upgrading.

 Previous versions with Configuration Management use a `config.local.php` file for Configuration Management.
-Starting with 2.2.0, [Configuration Management and Pipeline Deployment](http://devdocs.magento.com/guides/v2.2/cloud/live/sens-data-over.html) use a different file name: `config.php`.
-When you upgrade without having this file prepared, you could encounter an error with a list of steps to complete prior to upgrading.
+Starting with 2.2.0, [Configuration Management](http://devdocs.magento.com/guides/v2.2/cloud/live/sens-data-over.html) uses a different file name of `config.php`.

 We recommend creating a temporary `config.php` file for your Git branch prior to upgrading: